-SERVICE AND ADJUSTMENT HYDRAULIC BRAKE SYSTEM continued

-REFER TO FIGURE 6 & 7
+SERVICE AND ADJUSTMENT HYDRAULIC BRAKE SYSTEM (continued) REFER TO FIGURE 6 & 7

-ADJUST BRAKE SHOES - REAR WHEEL BRAKES continued
+ADJUST BRAKE SHOES - REAR WHEEL BRAKES (continued)

-- Turn forward shoe adjustment stud away from wheel cylinder (as indicated by arrows in diagram) until heavy dray is felt while revolving wheel.
-(Wheel must be raised clear of floor). - 3.
-Then back off by turning adjustment stud in opposite direction slightly until wheel is just free of drag. - 4.
+- 3. Then back off by turning adjustment stud in opposite direction slightly until wheel is just free of drag. - 4.
 Repeat procedure on rear brake shoe. - 5.
-Tighten locknuts, being careful to hold stud with wrench so as not to distrub adjustment. - Depress brake pedal several times and check to be sure wheel still revolves free of drag and desired pedal travel is obtained. - 7.
-If wheel drags, repeat adjustments as previously outlined, until satisfactory results are obtained. - B. If wheel (or wheels) are free of drag, but pedal has too much travel, check adjustments as previously outlined.
+Tighten locknuts, being careful to hold stud with wrench so as not to disturb adjustment. - 6.
+Depress brake pedal several times and check to be sure wheel still revolves free of drag and desired pedal travel is obtained. - 7.
+If wheel drags, repeat adjustments as previously outlined, until satisfactory results are obtained. - 8.
+If wheel (or wheels) are free of drag, but pedal has to much travel, check adjustments as previously outlined.
 If necessary, bleed hydraulic system.